Parametric Semidefinite Programming: Geometry of the Trajectory of Solutions: Background and Contribution

-\begin{itemize} \item \textbf{Regular point:} the trajectory is single-valued and differentiable; \item \textbf{Non-differentiable point:} the trajectory is single-valued but not differentiable; \item \textbf{Discontinuous isolated multiple point:} a loss of continuity causes a loss of uniqueness of the solution, implying a multiple-valued solution.
+\begin{itemize} \item \textbf{Non-differentiable point:} the trajectory is single-valued but not differentiable; \item \textbf{Discontinuous isolated multiple point:} a loss of continuity causes a loss of uniqueness of the solution, implying a multiple-valued solution.
 After the point, uniqueness is restored, and hence the loss of uniqueness is isolated; \item \textbf{Discontinuous non-isolated multiple point:} a loss of continuity causes a loss of uniqueness of the solution, implying a multiple-valued solution.
 After the point, uniqueness is not restored hence the loss of uniqueness is not isolated; \item \textbf{Continuous bifurcation point:} the trajectory splits into several distinct branches.
-This results in a loss of uniqueness which still preserves continuity; \item \textbf{Irregular accumulation point:} accumulation point of a set made of either bifurcation points or discontinuous isolated multiple points. \\ \end{itemize}
+This results in a loss of uniqueness which still preserves continuity; \item \textbf{Irregular accumulation point:} accumulation point of a set made of either bifurcation points or discontinuous isolated multiple points. \\ \end{itemize} The formal definitions of the point types can be found in Def. \ref{def: type_regular}, \ref{def: type_non_diff}, \ref{def: type_isol_non_uni}, \ref{def: type_non_isol_non_uni}, \ref{def: type_bif}, and \ref{def: type_accu}